NethServer/dev/handbook/index.md

 ## General workflow

+The development process is heavily based on the use of GitHub and follows the GitHub flow methodology.
+GitHub Flow is a lightweight, branch-based workflow for managing work.
+It involves creating a branch for each feature or bug fix, committing changes to that branch, opening a pull request to discuss and review the changes, and merging the branch into the main branch once approved.
+It emphasizes collaboration, continuous delivery, and integration.
+For more details, visit [GitHub Flow official documentation](https://docs.github.com/en/get-started/using-github/github-flow).

-The development workflow for Nethesis projects involves several steps to ensure quality and efficiency.
+The development workflow for NethServer projects involves several steps to ensure quality and efficiency.
 Here is a detailed description of the process:

-1. **Bug or Feature Collection**: Issues are collected from internal channels (private chats, helpdesk) or external channels such as community forums.
+1. **Bug or Feature Collection**: Issues are collected from public channels such as community forums or internal channels (private chats, helpdesk).
+   The [Product Manager (PM)](management/#product-manager) is responsible for collecting and organizing the issues.
-2. **Issue Formalization**: The collected issues are formalized into GitHub issues.
-This task is usually delegated to a developer but can also be performed by other roles such as the project manager.
+2. **Issue Formalization**: The collected issues are formalized into GitHub [issues](issues).
+This task is usually delegated to the PM or to a [developer](management/#developer) but can also be performed by other roles such as a support team member.
 The issue must be added to a project board and can be added to a milestone if it must be planned for a specific release.
-3. **Issue Assignment**: The issue is assigned to a developer who implements the solution in a separate branch and opens a pull request.
+3. **Issue Assignment**: The issue is assigned to a developer who implements the solution in a separate branch and opens a [Pull Request (PR)](pull_requests).
 If the issue requires changes to the user interface, the issue is assigned to a UI/UX designer before starting the development process.
 4. **Code Review**: The code is subjected to a code review by one or more developers to ensure quality and adherence to coding standards.
 5. **Pull Request Approval and Merge**: Once the pull request is approved, it is merged into the main branch.
 6. **Automated Build and Test Process**: The build and test processes are automatically executed to verify the changes.
-7. **Quality Assurance (QA)**: The output of the build process, whether a module or a package, is subjected to QA testing.
+7. **Quality Assurance (QA)**: The output of the build process, whether a module or a package, is subjected to [Quality Assurance (QA)](management/#qa-team-member-testing) testing.
 8. **Release or Rework**:
-  - If the QA process is successful, the module or package is released, and the issue is closed.
+  - If the QA process is successful, the [packager](management#packager) can release the module or package, and the issue is closed.
   - If the QA process fails, the issue is returned to the developer for correction, and the process restarts from step 3.

-## Tools and methodologies

-The development process is heavily based on the use of Git and GitHub and follows the GitHub flow methodology.
-GitHub Flow is a lightweight, branch-based workflow for managing work on GitHub.
-It involves creating a branch for each feature or bug fix, committing changes to that branch, opening a pull request to discuss and review the changes, and merging the branch into the main branch once approved.
-It emphasizes collaboration, continuous delivery, and integration.
-For more details, visit [GitHub Flow official documentation](https://docs.github.com/en/get-started/using-github/github-flow).

 ## Handbook structure